smartkms/KM-KnowledgeManager/README.md

 4. rename *.env.example* to *.env*
 5. run *docker compose up*

 Everything should be working now.
+Setup is complete if you see all three services working (rqworker,dataAPI,queryAPI):

+*rqworker   | 12:33:20 *** Listening on processing...*
+*query-api-1 | INFO: Application startup complete.*
+*data-api-1  | INFO: Application startup complete.*

 **DataApi**, is used to push new data to the database.
 It interfaces with the **collector**.

 **QueryApi** is used for searching through the database.
-It should interface with the **rag** service.
+It interfaces with the **rag** service.

-Bellow you will find test, to confirm that both query and data api are working.
+Bellow you will find tests, to confirm that both query and data api are working.
 Make sure to replace the ports, with the ones in the .env file.

 ## Query API for RAG
 Sends queries to the Milvus database.